 In fact, that bootable Rescue Media also includes a “Fix Windows Boot Problems” option that I have used many times to repair boot issues.
 It’s adept at fixing boot errors that may pop up when editing or altering boot menus or boot configuration data.
-Access to this facility is depicted in the following screenshot, and fully described in a useful Macrium Knowledge Base article (50168).
+Access to this facility is depicted in the following screenshot (see how to take screenshots in Windows 10 or 11), and fully described in a useful Macrium Knowledge Base article (50168).

 Microsoft’s repair advice for INACCESSIBLE BOOT DEVICE also includes the following recommendations: